 “It is unbelievably dramatic and terrible,” Dana Cottrell, President of Summit Association of Realtors, told CBS4 Monday.

-Inside the Summit Association of Realtors, the threat of this change to short term rentals is sending shock waves through the industry.READ MORE: Colorado Weather: Tuesday Storm May Fizzle Out For The Denver Metro
+Inside the Summit Association of Realtors, the threat of this change to short term rentals is sending shock waves through the industry.READ MORE: Frisco, Like Much Of Colorado, Waiting For A Good Dumping Of Snow